Iteo/hooked_bloc/README.md

 We accept any contribution to the project!

-Suggestions of a new feature or fix should be created via pull-request.
+Suggestions of a new feature or fix should be created via pull-request or issue.

 ### feature request:

 - Check if feature is already addressed or declined

-- Describe why this is needed.
+- Describe why this is needed

   Just create an issue with label `enhancement` and descriptive title.
 Then provide a description and/or example code.
 This will help the community to understand need for it.